Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 ## Directories in this repository

-**Note:** Directory Structure is currently changing, docs will be updated later

 - assets: Contains all data assets, images in original resolution and currently unused images
 - pages: Contains all pages and api routes (may adopt Next.js 13 app directory in the future)
 - public: Contains files that will get served in `/` alongside the app
 - src:
   - atlas-api: Atlas Academy API Connector adapter and cache management
-  - client: Frontend Components and stores
+  - client: Frontend Components, hooks and stores
+  - events: Utils for handling (ingame) Events
   - items: Utils for Craft Essences, Items and Custom Items
-  - pages: Temporary Location for SSG, page-specific utils and page-specific components (will be moved to `./app` when migrating to that)
+  - pages: page-specific utils and components
   - prebuild: Prebuild script that handles API data caching and reformatting into optimized data set
   - schema: Schema files and validation script
   - scripts: Legacy Location for scripts that have not been fully migrated to zod/typescript
-  - servants: Utils for Servants, Noble Phantasms and Skills
+  - servants: Utils for handling Servants, Noble Phantasms and Skills
-  - server: Legacy Location for SSG, ISR and related util functions
+  - server: tRPC routers, also Legacy Location for SSG, ISR and related util functions
+  - svgo: SVGO script that handles converting `.svg` files in the assets directory to React components
+  - time: utils for working with timestamps, and Date strings
   - types: globally used types and Enums (note that there may also be files matching `src/*/types(.d)?.ts`)
-  - upgrades: utils related to Quests and Upgrades (Interludes and Rank Ups)
+  - upgrades: Utils for handling Quests and Upgrades (Interludes and Rank Ups)
   - utils: generic utils
 - tests (mirrors src unless specified here):
   - \_\_mockups\_\_: Contains mock assets used in legacy tests (ignored by jest config)
   - scripts-uvu: Contains all legacy tests (ignored by jest config)

-Note: As of Next.js 13 the `./app` directory will not yet be used, but complex pages may use `./src/pages` to hold their specific styles, components and utils.

 ## Environment Variables

 - `NEXT_PUBLIC_DOMAIN`: Domain name used for meta images.
-Do not include any preceeding or following slashes or protocols.
-The protocol `https://` will be used by the Meta component.
+Protocol `https://` will be autofilled if ommitted. `http://localhost:3000` is used as fallback if not set.

 ## Code Guidelines

+- Use absolute import paths such as `import { api } from "src/client/api"`.
+The current aliases are deprecated and will be replaced in the future.
+- Use `import type` whenever possible.
+Values imported as type are removed during the build process and are thus removed from production bundles.
 - New code should use typescript - migration from esm to ts is currently in progress
-- Use the included ESLint and Prettier configuations. `simple-git-hooks` will run all committed code through both tools as well.
+- Use the included ESLint and Prettier configuations.
+Remember to use `yarn lint` and `yarn test:types` before pushing.
 - As a general rule of thumb default exports are only used in React Components, NextJS API Routes and NextJS Pages.
 All other exports should be named exports.
 - All files using JSX should use the `*.jsx` or `*.tsx` file extension.
 - Try to keep functions small (and thus their purpose obvious and readable).
 If you absolutely need larger functions divide your code into sections and use comments to give them headlines such as `// handle args`.